SJTU-CGM/PPanG/README.md

 # PPanG: a precision pangenome browser enabling nucleotide-level analysis of genomic variations in individual genomes and their graph-based pangenome

 PPanG is a precision genome browser with a new perspective of pangenome.
 Existing pangenome browsers focus on the variations of nucleotide sequences, including base mutations and structural variations.
-However, pangenomic studies of the variations at gene level (presence/absence variations (PAV) and gene structural variations (gSV)) just stay on statistics, and the details of variation still remains unknown.
-PPanG provides te nucleotide-accurate visualization of both genome sequences and genome annotations, making it clear to analyze the genomic variations from the nucleotide level to gene level.
+However, pangenomic studies of the variations at gene level (presence/absence variations (PAV) and gene structural variations (gSV)) just stay on statistics, and the details of variation still remain unknown.
+PPanG provides nucleotide-accurate visualization of both genome sequences and genome annotations, making it clear to analyze the genomic variations from the nucleotide level to gene level.

 PPanG is composed of two subviews: graph view for the whole pangenome in SequenceTubeMap and linear view for each individual genome in JBrowse2.
 PPanG is easy to get started, but requires efforts to interpret the visualizations, as the visualizations are mixture of different views (graph & linear views) and different tracks (sequence & annotation tracks).
 So it is strongly recommended to understand the principles of PPanG first.
 The introduction page is https://cgm.sjtu.edu.cn/PPanG/.